Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 • Recognise the need for clear and effective communication.

-• Have taken part in teambuilding activities to enhance their team’s performance.
+• Have taken part in team building activities to enhance their team’s performance.

 Group Size: